 Abstract.
 The region around the town Albstadt, SW Germany, was struck by four damaging earthquakes with magnitudes greater than five during the last century.
 Those earthquakes occurred along the Albstadt Shear Zone (ASZ) which is characterized by more or less continuous microseismicity.
-As there are no visible surface ruptures, visible which may be connected to the fault zone, we study its characteristics can only be studied by its seismicity distribution and faulting pattern.
+As there are no visible surface ruptures, which may be connected to the fault zone, we study its characteristics by its seismicity distribution and faulting pattern.
+We use the earthquake data of

-- 15 We use the earthquake data of the state earthquake service of Baden-Württemberg from 2011 to 2018 and complement it with additional phase picks beginning in 2016 at the AlpArray and StressTransfer seismic networks in the vicinity of the ASZ.
+15 the state earthquake service of Baden-Württemberg from 2011 to 2018 and complement it with additional phase picks beginning in 2016 at the AlpArray and StressTransfer seismic networks in the vicinity of the ASZ.
 This extended dataset is used to determine new minimum 1-D seismic vp and vs velocity models and corresponding station delay times for earthquake relocation.
-Fault plane solutions are determined for selected events and the direction of the principalmaximum horizontal stress directions isare derived. - 20 The minimum 1-D seismic velocity models have a simple and stable layering with increasing velocity with depth in the upper crust.
+Fault plane solutions are determined for selected events and the principal stress directions are derived.

+The minimum 1-D seismic velocity models have a simple and stable layering with increasing velocity with depth in the upper

+- 20 crust.
 The corresponding station delay times can be well explained by the lateral depth variation of the crystalline basement.
 The relocated events align about north-south with most of the seismic activity between the towns of Tübingen and Albstadt east of the 9° E meridian.
 The events can be separated into several subclusters which indicate a segmentation of the ASZ.
-The majority of the 2536 determined fault plane solutions features a NNE-SSW strike, but also NNW-SSE striking fault planes are observed.
-The main fault plane associated with the ASZ is dipping steeply and the rake indicates mainly sinistral strike-slip, but we also find minor components of normal and reverse faulting.
-The determined direction of the maximum horizontal stress of 140-1497° is in good agreement with prior studies.
-Down to ca. 7-8 km depth Stimax is bigger than SX, below SX is the main stress component.
-This result The direction of SXImax indicates that the stress field in the area of the ASZ is mainly generated by the regional plate driving forces as well as the Alpine topography.
+The majority of the 25 determined fault plane solutions features NNE-SSW strike, but also NNW-SSE striking fault planes are observed.
+The main fault plane associated with the ASZ is dipping steeply and the rake indicates mainly sinistral strike-slip, - but we also find minor components of normal and reverse faulting.
+The determined direction of the maximum horizontal stress of 140-149° is in good agreement with prior studies.
+Down to ca. 7-8 km depth $S{Hmax}$ is bigger than $S_V$ , below $S_V$ is the main stress component.
+The direction of $S{Hmax}$ indicates that the stress field in the area of the ASZ is mainly generated by the regional plate driving forces as well as the Alpine topography.

-30 1 Introduction
+1 Introduction

-The Swabian Alb near the town of Albstadt (Fig. 1) is one of the most seismically active regions in Central Europe (Grünthal and the GSHAP Region 3 Working Group, 1999).
+30 The Swabian Alb near the town of Albstadt (Fig. 1) is one of the most seismically active regions in Central Europe (Grünthal and the GSHAP Region 3 Working Group, 1999).
 In the last century four earthquakes with magnitudes greater than 5 occurred in the region of the Albstadt Shear Zone (ASZ, Fig 1, e.g. Stange and Brüstle, 2005, Leydecker, 2011).
 Today such events could cause major damages with economic costs of several hundred